CapnHawke/Arcade-Addons/Lever mods/README.md

 Below is an example image of the actuator installed in a JCV8, prior to screwing the gate back on.
 ![Actuator installed](https://github.com/CapnHawke/Arcade-Addons/blob/main/Lever%20mods/images/IMG_7519.jpg)

+## Disclaimer
+These files and instructions are provided as-is, and without warranty.
+Your results may vary, and by using these files and instructions, you assume the risks associated with that activity.